 In 2008 Patel Air opened up a 2nd hub at Hyderabad-HYD, at which point the airline was flying to 20 cities within India.

 By 2011 Patel Air was serving over 40 cities within India, and expanded operations further by opening a 3rd hub at Mumbai-BOM.
-By 2013 Patel Air became the 3rd largest airline in India, after Modi Air and Bharat Airlines.

 In 2014 Patel Air opened its 4th hub at Delhi-DEL, following a bitter legal battle with Bharat Airlines.
 The company also added Doha-DOH and Male-MLE as international destinations during that year.

-In 2016 Patel Air took delivery of its first Airbus A320neo, the new generation version of the A320-200.
+In 2016 Patel Air took delivery of its first Airbus A320neo, the new generation version of the Airbus A320-200.
 Later the same year, Patel Air became a publicly traded company (NSE ticker symbol PATAIR; also on BSE in India).

 In March 2018 Patel Air received its first Airbus A321neo.
 The carrier’s first longer range subvariant Airbus A321LR arrived a few months later in December 2018.
 Like the company’s A320 aircraft, the A321s were all configured with single-class cabins, each seating 222 passengers.
-International service to Abu Dhabi-AUH was also added the same year.
+International service to Abu Dhabi-AUH was also added during the same year.

 Today and the Future